Sustainability Return on Investment (S-ROI)

 - The S-ROI methodology showed positive ROI for the Japanese government to support construction of a biogas factory.

-- The S-ROI methodology showed positive ROI for a mining company in South America, where investing in HIV/AIDS education didn’t make sense from a traditional accounting perspective.
+- The S-ROI methodology showed positive ROI for a mining company in South Africa, where investing in HIV/AIDS education didn’t make sense from a traditional accounting perspective.
 When costs to society were included in the ROI calculation, the project was clearly net positive in its result, both for the company and for the surrounding communities.

 S-ROI is also helpful when the decision may be affected by uncertainty: fluctuations in fuel prices, potential new regulations, changes in fads, etc. Other example decisions where S-ROI analysis can help ensure maximum benefits include whether to invest in pollution prevention devices, whether to make an acquisition, or even whether or not to expand a facility.